bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 This is the only specific time in the New Testament where we see the church asking for money, and it was not for themselves, but for other people who were poor.

 <!--
-> “blessing,” and “divine service.”16 All of this together suggests that the “collection” was not some mere matter of money, but was for Paul an active response to the grace of God that not only ministered to the needs of God’s people but also became a kind of ministry to God himself, which resulted in thanksgiving toward God and in a bond of fellowship between “God’s people” across the Empire.
+> "blessing," and "divine service."16 All of this together suggests that the "collection" was not some mere matter of money, but was for Paul an active response to the grace of God that not only ministered to the needs of God’s people but also became a kind of ministry to God himself, which resulted in thanksgiving toward God and in a bond of fellowship between "God’s people" across the Empire.
 > Fee, G. D. (1987).
 The First Epistle to the Corinthians (p.
 812).
 Wm.
 B. Eerdmans Publishing Co.-->

 ### Not only do we give in a collection in the church, but we give to the poor when they ask